Textual Membership Queries: Introduction

+\item There is a set of unlabeled instances, but the set is too large.
+One such example is identifying tweets on a specific subject, as the entire pool of tweets is incredibly large, using pool-based approaches to find relevant examples from the entire Twitter data is impractical, especially when using sophisticated AL methods that are computationally expensive \cite{Houlsby2011BayesianAL,Lindenbaum1999SelectiveSF}.

+\end{enumerate} These problems, associated with pool-based active learning and stream-based active learning, do not affect the MQ approach.
+In all of these scenarios, membership queries will be able to generate useful examples while avoiding the issues.

-In this work we present a new general and practical methodology for generating membership queries.
-Our work tackles the problems in membership query synthesis and presents a novel practical algorithm for synthesizing new instances.
+In this work, we present a new general and practical methodology for generating membership queries.
+Our work tackles the problems in membership query synthesis and presents a novel algorithm for synthesizing new instances by defining a search space over the set of instances, actively searching for the most informative instances.
+Our method is capable of generating near-misses — negative examples that are only slightly different from the positive ones.
+Such examples have been shown to be helpful for learning \cite{Gurevich2006}.

-Our main contributions are as follows: \begin{enumerate} \item We present a new, practical way of synthesizing high-quality membership queries. \item We present and study the instance space as a search space and define operators over this space. \item We present the textual space as an instance space, defining its operators and implementing algorithms that utilize the textual instance space for the generation of new textual membership queries. \end{enumerate}
+Our main contributions are as follows: \begin{enumerate} \item We present a new, practical way of synthesizing high-quality membership queries by defining a search space over the instance space. \item We present such a search space over the textual domain, defining its operators and implementing algorithms that utilize them for the generation of new textual membership queries. \item We present an experimental methodology for testing MQ-related algorithms on real data. \end{enumerate}